duniter/cesium-desktop/README.md

 The release script use some Vagrant, and a VM running into VirtualBox.

-- Install VirtualBox version 6 (not tested under version 7)
+- Install VirtualBox version 7
 - Install the VirtualBox Extension Pack (need by OSx build, for USB support).
 - Install vagrant : `sudo apt install vagrant`